projectcalico/calico/docs/AWS.md

 ```
 For more information, see Amazon's [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-bundle-other-os).

-Configure the AWS CLI with your User keys.
+Run the AWS configure command, which will prompt you to set your User keys.
 ```
 aws configure

-  AWS Access Key ID: <User Access Key>
+>  AWS Access Key ID: <User Access Key>
-  AWS Secret Access Key: <User Secret Access Key>
+>  AWS Secret Access Key: <User Secret Access Key>
-  Default region name: us-west-2
+>  Default region name: us-west-2
-  Default output format: <json, text, or table>
+>  Default output format: <json, text, or table>
 ```
 Your AWS user needs to have the policy AmazonEC2FullAccess or be in a group with this policy in order to run the ec2 commands.
-This can be set in the user configuration page of the web console.
+This can be set in the IAM User configuration page of the web console.
 For more information on configuration and keys, see Amazon's [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 ## Setting up AWS networking
-The AWS machines will require a login by default.
-Create a Key Pair instead to use when SSHing into the instances.
+Create a Key Pair to use for ssh access to the instances.
 ```
 aws ec2 create-key-pair --key-name calicokey --output text > calicokey.pem
 chmod 400 calicokey.pem
 ```

 A Security Group is required on the instances to control allowed traffic.
-Create a Security Group and allow any machine to SSH, but restrict all other traffic that is not within the Security Group.
+Create a security group that allows all traffic between instances within the group but only SSH access from the internet.
 ```
 # Create Security Group to allow certain incoming traffic to the Calico nodes
 aws ec2 create-security-group \